percona/pxc-docs/docs/overview.md

-# Quick Start Guide for Percona XtraDB Cluster
+# Quick start guide for Percona XtraDB Cluster

 This guide describes the procedure for setting up Percona XtraDB Cluster.